Published 31 Jan 2023

-- Sign-off with a digital signature from inspector or assigned employee.
+- Sign-off with a digital signature from an inspector or assigned employee.

-Ensure all areas in the kitchen receive proper attention, especially those that tend to get overlooked.
+Ensure kitchen safety and that all areas in the kitchen receive proper attention, especially those that tend to get overlooked.
 The most frequent question is, “How do I clean my kitchen every day?”.
-This can be answered by attending the following key areas to maintain a hygienic kitchen.
+This can be answered by attending to the following key areas to maintain a hygienic kitchen.

 - Kitchen sinks – Disinfect kitchen sinks to avoid bacteria buildup.
 Scrub, sanitize, and keep it stain and clog-free to avoid plumbing issues.

 - Kitchen equipment – This refers to all kitchen utensils such as pots, pans, knives, and other frequently used items.
 They should be cleaned after every use to avoid the transfer of bacteria.

 - Preparation tables – Keep them clean after use.
 It is crucial to sanitize food contact surfaces to avoid food contamination and other health-related issues.

 - Ovens – Remove grease spills and debris using a washcloth, brush, or scraper to eliminate buildup.
 Daily cleaning of ovens can reduce the risk of oven fires.

 - Walk-in refrigerators – Refrigerators store a variety of food products, so it is crucial that they are kept clean and bacteria-free.
 Thoroughly sweep and wipe the floors and wipe ceilings and walls regularly.
 Shelving units should also be cleaned and organized weekly.